cloudblue/connect-python-openapi-client/docs/index.rst

 Welcome to Connect Python OpenAPI Client documentation
 ======================================================

-Welcome to `Connect Python OpenAPI Client` a simple, concise, powerful and REPL-friendly REST API client.
+Welcome to `Connect Python OpenAPI Client` a simple, concise, powerful and REPL-friendly ReST API client.

 It has been designed following the `fluent interface design pattern <https://en.wikipedia.org/wiki/Fluent_interface>`_.